burtn/notebook/biology/A2/topics/BY5/Recap/Applications_of_reproduction+genetics.md

 - Cloning can be used to produce genetically identical organisms.
-- Cloning can produce large numbers of oraganisms, quickly.
+- Cloning can produce large numbers of organisms, quickly.
 - Micropropagation provides a rapid method for producing lots of genetically identical plants.
-- Artificial clones can be formed in animals by seperating embryos.
+- Artificial clones can be formed in animals by separating embryos.
 - Growing cells in a lab is known as tissue culture.
 - Stem cells are important in tissue engineering.
 - Therapeutic stem cell cloning has large medical potential.